 The Trial Court entered an order of protection against Mr. Ravitch reasoning that Mr. Ravich’s attempts to contact Ms. Whelan were willful and malicious because they were “in direct contravention to her instructions after she had made it known that she did not want contact.”

-The Fourth District Court of Appeals overruled the Trial Court and reasoned that “Whelan’s documentation of “stalking” lists emails, voice mails, and phone conversations … The evidence does not suggest that any of the emails, voice mails, or phone messages were threatening, hostile, or abusive, however.”
+The Fifth District Court of Appeals overruled the Trial Court and reasoned that “Whelan’s documentation of “stalking” lists emails, voice mails, and phone conversations … The evidence does not suggest that any of the emails, voice mails, or phone messages were threatening, hostile, or abusive, however.”
 Ms. Whelan additionally admitted at the hearing that just three days before filing the Petition for Restraining Order, [Ms. Whelan] entered the bar (where Mr. Ravitch was already present) and opted to stay “ to demonstrate to [Mr. Ravich] that she had moved on.”
 The Fourth District Court of Appeals found that nothing in the record demonstrates any basis for the Trial Court to find that a reasonable person would suffer any “substantial emotion distress” from such incidents (i.e. non-threatening emails, voice mails, and phone conversations).
+See also Laserinko v.
+Gerhardt, 154 So.3d 520 (Fla 5th D.C.A., 2015)(“Evidence failed to establish that a second incident of harrassment causing substantial emotional distress, as required to support the issuance of a final judgment of injunction for protection against stalking; two and one-half page email would cause a reasonable person to suffer substantial emotional distress, but email wishing petitioner and her son a happy Easter would not cause a reasonable person emotional distress”).

 In Gianni v.
 Kerrigan, 836 So.2d 1106 (Fla.
 2nd D.C.A., 2003), the Trial Court incorrectly granted an Injunction against repeat violence against Mr. Gianni.
 The Fifth District Court of Appeals overruled the Trial Court and held that the alleged second incident required for an Injunction for repeat violence was legally insufficient.